thetonymaster/customer-development/customer-hypothesis.md

 ## A day in the life of your customers

+A daily life in an agency the flow of development is the following:

+1. If a new developer is integrated to a team, the developer either installs all the needed dependencies in his own computer based on what the team is using or use a file that specifies versions (like bundler, mix or npm).
+2. Developers code and runs the unit testing locally, after this it may execute it and test if it really works.
+It is pushed to a repository which may have continuous integration.
+3. This is an optional step, since not every agency actually does this.
+The application is shipped to QA to provide some Quality Assurance
+4. Features are then shipped to operations, which may start a new server instance or have one already running (this instance could have started ages ago, which can be prone to errors due to obscure configurations).
+5. During outages there is not a simple way to replicate a previous provisioned environment and they do not have a defined process to follow to analyze it.

 ## Organizational map and customer influence map

 ## ROI (return on investment) justification